andre-diass/andre-diass/README.md

 • I grew up and was raised in Macapá - AP, and I still miss my favorite dishes 🥹 <br>
 • I'm a hardware geek.
 Even though my daily coding routine is more directed to high level languages, I still research and work on embedded systems projects <br>
 • I'm a Flamengo fan.
 Sorry but that's just the best team in the world 😁 <br>
-• I was a Dj for a short while back.
+• I did some Dj gigs a while back.
 Still own a DDJ400 and blast it sometimes.
 Hip hop and psytrance are among my favorite genres <br>
 • I'm a hard fan of a software called TouchDesigner.
 It's used for modeling 3D objects and making art creations interactive.
 You can find some of the art work I created on my instagram @andre.diaas_ <br>
 • As a last and not least hobby, I'm a enthusiast of lucid dreaming.
 If you ever practiced it, please contact me, we have much to talk about 😂